Klokker i måneskinn: Plot

-Four men gather for an evening of bridge, but soon the conversation turns to mysterious events: mind transfer, occult phenomena, and not least of all the bells that behave so strangely in the moonlight.
-The group around the bridge table consists of a writer, a director, and a journalist, who all tell their own stories during the evening about supernatural experiences they believe they have been exposed to, as well as a psychiatrist who believes that everything like this has a natural explanation.
+Four men gather for an evening of bridge, but soon the conversation turns to mysterious events: mind transfer, occult phenomena, and not least all the bells that behave so strangely in the moonlight.
+The group around the bridge table consists of a writer, a director, and a journalist, who all tell their own stories during the evening about supernatural experiences they believe they have been exposed to.
+The fourth man, a psychiatrist, believes that everything like that has a natural explanation.
 He tries to analyze the stories of the others to convince them that there were natural causes behind their experiences.

 The Author's Tale

 The author engages a young female actor to play the lead role in his play.
 It is based on a real drama that occurred 150 years ago, when a young and beautiful socialite disappeared without a trace after playing a party game that involved making herself invisible.
 No one has been able to solve the mystery until the author, the female actor, and a male actor travel to the lady's old home.
 Over the course of two eerie days, they discover that the female actor identifies with the dead wife and sense the solution to the mystery.